jfo/blog/source/posts/how-i-went-to-rc.md

 ---
-title: What I did before Recurse Center
+title: How I went to the Recurse Center
+date: 2016-05-18
 layout: post
 ---

-I wrote a [post](/corridor) about going to the Recurse Center (née Hacker School) the night before I started my batch.
+I wrote a [post](/corridor) about going to the [Recurse Center](https://www.recurse.com/) (née Hacker School) the night before I started my batch.
 I stand behind it, there were some good feels in there.
 But I never wrote about _how I got there_.
 Which, if I were me reading my own post a year prior, I would, like, you know, really wanted to have known _that_.
 I've been meaning to write this post for _years_ now, which is ridiculous, but better late than never?

 This is written very procedurally: I did this, then this happened, then I did that.
 I don't mean to give the impression that it wasn't difficult, or that I never questioned what I was doing, because I did, a lot.
 And it was one of the more difficult things I've done in my life, most likely.
 But this post isn't about that part of the process, it's just about _what_ I did in that almost a year.
+It's also not about _why_ I did it.
+That's another subject.
+Maybe I'll write about that sometime, too, but not right now.

+I would like this post to be interesting for someone who may be thinking about a career switch via RC or a bootcamp, but may not know too much about what that might mean concretely.
+Or also interesting for someone who knows me and wonders how I went from a full time musician to a full time engineer in about a year.
+I haven't talked about it much; I'm not so natural a self promoter, as it turns out.

 <hr>